john-org/2-react-Intro/readme.md

   },
 ```

-We can destructure it in the Pirate component and use it in the JSx:
+We can try to destructure it in the Pirate component and use it in the JSX:

 ```js
 function Pirate({